JanisPlayer/Pico-SmartMeter/README.md

 # Pico-SmartMeter

 SmartMeter over LoRa and WiFi with a graphical user interface.
+👉 A detailed **making-of article** can be found [here](https://heldendesbildschirms.de/artikel/stromzaehler-auslesen-mit-dem-pico-daten-ueber-lora-senden/).

 This [project](https://www.ploesch.de/index.php?side=g-electricmeter) is a modified version tailored by me for the Pico with the LoRa module.
 I have created my own web interface.